bihor/backendtools/Documentation/Index.rst

 		en

 	:Description:
-		5 admin tools for extensions, files, images and links: extensionlist, filedeletion, images with no title, unzip and linklist.
+		6 admin tools for TYPO3 extension listing, redirects, unzip, unused files, images with no alt- or title-tag and links.

 	:Keywords:
 		backend,tools,extensions